Numerical analysis of 2D Navier--Stokes equations with additive stochastic forcing: Mathematical framework

 and thus

 Similarly to Lemma \ref{lem:reg} higher order estimates can only be achieved with the help of a stopping time.
-We now derive some uniform estimates for the solution of the time-discrete problem, which hold up to the discrete stopping time ${\mathfrak s}_{R}^{\tt d}$ with $R>0$.
+We now derive some uniform estimates for the solution of the time-discrete problem, which hold up to the discrete stopping time ${\mathfrak s}_{R_1}^{\tt d}$ with $R_1>0$.

-\begin{lemma} Assume that $\bfu_0\in L^{2q}(\Omega,W^{1,2}_{0,\Div}(\mt))$ for some $q\in\N$.
-Suppose that $\Phi\in L_2(\mathfrak U;W^{1,2}_{0,\Div}(\mt))$.
+\begin{lemma} Assume that $\bfu_0\in L^{2q}(\Omega,W^{1,2}_{0,\Div}(\mt;\R^2))$ for some $q\in\N$.
+Suppose that $\Phi\in L_2(\mathfrak U;W^{1,2}_{0,\Div}(\mt;\R^2))$.
 Then the iterates $(\bfu_m)_{m=1}^M$ given by \eqref{tdiscr} satisfy the following estimates uniformly in $M$:

-where $c=c(q,T,\bfu_0)>0$ is independent of $R$. \end{lemma} \begin{proof} We procced formaly, a rigorous proof can be obtained using a Galerkin approximation.
+where $c=c(q,T,\Phi,\bfu_0)>0$ is independent of $R_1$. \end{lemma} \begin{proof} We proceed formally, a rigorous proof can be obtained using a Galerkin approximation.
 In order to prove \eqref{lem:3.1b} we multiply \eqref{tdiscr} by $\mathcal A\bfu_m$ and integrate in space yielding

 For $\delta>0$ we estimate

 Summing up then shows

 where